Chibong3020/Chibong-secret-code-reader/README.md

 # Chibong secret-code-reader
-The stuff you enter in the red box appears in your output.
+The stuff you enter in the red box appears in "secret code"(*), you will get what u type above the box.
 I got super bored........

 # Dependencies